weedmo/gsoc2025-jderobot-challenge/README.md

 # gsoc2025-jderobot-challenge
-📁 ROS2
+This section contains code and documentation for the ROS2 Challenges.
+The challenges are organized into two main parts:

+---

-🔹 Part 1: Introduction to ROS2
+## 📘 Part 1: Introduction to ROS2

-a.
+### 🟦 a.
 Hello!
 ROS2 is fun.
-📁 Path: ROS2/py_pubsub
+📁 Path: `ROS2/py_pubsub`

-Created a new ROS2 workspace
+- ✅ Created a new ROS2 workspace

-Developed ROS2 publisher and subscriber nodes to send the message "Hello!
-ROS2 is fun."
+- ✅ Built ROS2 publisher and subscriber nodes to send the message:
+  > `"Hello!
+ROS2 is fun."`

-Built the package using colcon
+- ✅ Built the package using `colcon`

-Ran the nodes using ros2 run
+- ✅ Ran the executable using `ros2 run`

-📷 Screenshot to be added
+📷 *Screenshot will be added*

-This example focuses on understanding the basic structure of a ROS2 package and node communication using rclpy.
+> This example introduces the basic ROS2 package structure and node communication using `rclpy`.

+---

-b.
+### 🟦 b.
 Launch your robot
-📁 Path: ROS2/py_pubsub or a separate folder
+📁 Path: `ROS2/py_pubsub` (or a separate folder)

-Installed a robot package (e.g., TurtleBot3 or any other ROS2-supported robot)
+- ✅ Installed a ROS2-supported robot package (e.g., TurtleBot3)

-Visualized the robot’s laser scan data using rviz2
+- ✅ Visualized the robot’s LaserScan data using `rviz2`

-📷 Screenshot to be added
+📷 *Screenshot will be added*

-This part demonstrates how to visualize sensor data (like LaserScan) in rviz2, which is essential for debugging and understanding robot perception.
+> This exercise demonstrates how to use `rviz2` for visualizing sensor data like LaserScan — a critical part of robot perception.

+---

-🔹 Part 2: ROS2 Navigation2
+## 📘 Part 2: ROS2 Navigation2

-a.
+### 🟦 a.
 Navigate your turtlebot
-📁 Path: ROS2/nav2_waypoints_runner
+📁 Path: `ROS2/nav2_waypoints_runner`

-Installed ROS2 Navigation2 stack and Gazebo
+- ✅ Installed ROS2 Navigation2 and Gazebo

-Performed waypoint navigation using a robot (TurtleBot or any other supported robot)

-Included at least 3 waypoints for navigation

-Recorded a video showcasing the robot moving through the waypoints
+- ✅ Launched a robot (e.g., TurtleBot) and performed waypoint navigation
+- ✅ Used at least **three waypoints**
+- ✅ Demonstrated the navigation in a result video

-📹 Video to be added
+📹 *Video will be added*

-This task shows how to use the Navigation2 stack for autonomous navigation.
-For extended learning, customizing Behavior Trees or sending dynamic goals can be explored.
+> This task demonstrates basic usage of the Navigation2 stack for autonomous navigation.
+You are free to expand on this, such as modifying behavior trees or using custom goals.

+---

-🗂️ Placeholder Sections (To Be Organized Later)
+## 🗂️ Placeholder Sections

-📁 RoboticsAcademy
+### 📁 RoboticsAcademy
-(To be filled later)
+_🔧 To be organized later_

-📁 Python
+### 📁 Python
-(To be filled later)
+_🔧 To be organized later_

+---